douglasdavis/ddavis.io/content/posts/root-without-root.md

 ## The problem {#the-problem}

 ROOT is a monolithic beast.
-It's a lot to carry around if all you need to do is look at a few numbers stored in a ROOT file.
+It's a lot to carry around if all one needs to do is look at a few numbers stored in a ROOT file.
 It takes a while to build the entire library (and the packaged interpreter).
 The ROOT team distributes some binaries, and some package managers provide binaries or a way to build locally (e.g. the [Arch User's Repository](https://aur.archlinux.org/))... but for beginners and quick tasks that's not always a great solution[^fn:1].

-Then, to actually look at your data you end up writing a C++ "macro" (not a compiler preprocessor macro, this is something that is meant to be processed by ROOT's C++ interpreter, cling), or you write a proper executable, compile, link, and run.
-This C++ code can be verbose and full of boilerplate (especially for reading ROOT files, where you have to connect C++ variables to ROOT "Branches", one line at a time[^fn:2]).
+Then, to actually look at one's data a C++ "macro" has be be written (not a compiler preprocessor macro, this is something that is meant to be processed by ROOT's C++ interpreter, cling); or, one writes a proper executable, compile it, link it, and run it.
+This C++ code can be verbose and full of boilerplate (especially for reading ROOT files, where one has to connect C++ variables to ROOT "branches", one line at a time[^fn:2]).

 ## The old solution {#the-old-solution}

-If your ROOT build was aware of a python installation during the build process, you can end up with PyROOT - ROOT's builtin python bindings.
-PyROOT basically allows you to write C++ style code in python to talk to ROOT objects.
+If a ROOT build was aware of a python installation during the build process, one can end up with PyROOT - ROOT's builtin python bindings.
+PyROOT basically allows writing C++ style code in python to talk to ROOT objects.
 That's not even the old solution I'm about to mention. [root-numpy](https://github.com/scikit-hep/root%5Fnumpy) is what I'd consider the _old_ solution -- it's a python library accelerated with Cython which turns the C style arrays stored in ROOT files into numpy arrays.
 It can also be installed with pip.
 Unfortunately, it requires a ROOT installation (because it requires `import ROOT`).

 ## The solution {#the-solution}